smkent/monoscad/sovol-sv06-plus/dual-spool-holder/README.md

 chamfered version.
 You can reuse the stock spool holder for one of the two sides, or print two new ones.

+For vanity reasons, I used concentric top and bottom fill patterns for the filament barrels.

 ![Slicer screenshot of filament barrel with chamfer](images/readme/slicer-screenshot-filament-barrel-chamfered.png)
 ![Slicer screenshot of filament barrel with chamfer, underside](images/readme/slicer-screenshot-filament-barrel-chamfered-2.png)